 What's the Wishbone Story?

 Horseshoes, Lucky Clovers and Wishbones are all symbols of good luck, but a wishbone is probably the only one you'll find in your dinner.
-You may have wished on a wishbone but do you know how the lucky story began?
+You may have wished on a wishbone but do you know the wishbone meaning or how the lucky story began?

 The "wishbone" is sometimes called a "merry-thought" and it is the bone found over the breastbone of chickens and fowls.
 Traditionally wishbones are removed from cooked birds during carving and then cleaned and left to dry, sometimes for three days for "extra luck".Next comes the wishing part.
 The dried wishbone is given to two people who make a wish while each pulling their side of the bone with little fingers until the wishbone snaps.
 The person with the longest piece has "a lucky break" and of course their wish will come true!
 The other person got the "bad break", but "thems the breaks" and there are always "first stars" and "wishing candles" to compensate.
 If both broken pieces are exactly even in length; both wishes will come true.